RW2023/kids/README.md

 ## Skills Required

-Building and maintaining ChoreMaster requires a range of skills, primarily in web development.
+Building and maintaining ChoreMaster requires a range of skills in web development.
 Below is a list of key skills:

 - **React.js:** Proficiency in React.js for building a dynamic and responsive user interface.
 - **Tailwind CSS:** Using Tailwind CSS for styling, ensuring a modern and mobile-responsive design.